XMPP-Interop-Testing/xmpp-interop-tests-action/README.md

 - `disabledSpecifications`: _(optional)_ A comma-separated list of specifications (not case-sensitive) that are to be skipped.
 For example: `XEP-0045,XEP-0060`
 - `enabledTests`: _(optional)_ A comma-separated list of tests that are the only ones to be run.
 For example: `EntityCapsTest,SoftwareInfoIntegrationTest`
 - `enabledSpecifications`: _(optional)_ A comma-separated list of specifications (not case-sensitive) that are the only ones to be run.
 For example: `XEP-0045,XEP-0060`
-- `logDir`: _(optional)_ The directory in which the test output and logs are to be stored.
+- `logDir`: _(optional)_: The directory in which the test output and logs are to be stored.
 This directory will be created, if it does not already exist.
 Default value: `./output`
+- `testId`: _(optional)_: Used to differentiate generated artifacts.
+Only useful when using this Action more than once in the same workflow.
+Default value: `default`

 ### Provisioning Test Accounts